ram-naveen/primenumber/Readme.md

 will build the jar file and run the application as a Docker container.
 This command uses a `Dockerfile` with a multistage build.
 The application is built in the first stage and then the `jar` file built in the first stage is used to run the application in the second stage.

-After the docker container is ready, running
+After the docker container is running, running the command

 ```
 curl http://localhost:8080/primes/13